xavier268/go-rainbow/README.md

 ````

 Also notice that when you are finished piping the various *CompileXXX* instructions, you need to call *Build()* to finalize the reduce function.
-*Build()* can only be called once, and should be called before strating constructing the chains.
+*Build()* can only be called once, and should be called before starting constructing the chains.

-*CompileTransform* provides also a way to apply a transformation to the pasword as it is at this stage, specify a probability.
-0.0 means thetransformation is never applied, 1.0 it is always applied.
+*CompileTransform* provides also a way to apply a transformation to the pasword as it is at this stage, selecting a transformation within a list.

-For instance, the following table would include words from the file, 1/3 of them been capitalized.
+For instance, the table below would include words from the file, 1/3 of them been capitalized.
+You specify a list of potential transformation, some of them can be nil (no change), and each transformation will be chosen with the same probability.
 ````golang
 // Specify the transformation to be applied func trf (p []byte) ([]byte) {